Venise

 Cons

-• Very quiet outside the Biennale
+• Very quiet when the Biennale is closed

 6

-Lido & the islands Lagune
+Lido & the islands Lagoon

-for the beach, families and Murano
+for the beach, families, and Murano

 Where to stay in this area